-Worship at Grace is welcoming, inclusive, meaningful, and vibrant.
-We offer three Sunday morning worship services that feature traditional Lutheran liturgical worship and a Sunday evening service that offers an informal, contemporary praise band setting.
+Worship at Grace is welcoming, inclusive, meaningful, and reverent.
+We offer three Sunday morning worship services that feature traditional Lutheran liturgical worship and a Sunday evening service that offers an informal, contemporary praise band

 At Grace you will experience: